NeoResearch/neo2-yellowpaper/sections/08_dBFT.md

 ## Blocking change views

-Known Block Hash stuck fork was recently discovered in real operation of NEO blockchain, 2017 \cite{}.
+Known Block Hash stuck fork was recently discovered in real operation of NEO blockchain, 2017.

 In particular, this happens due to two components of the Blocks that are selected by each node that is a primary: